workshops-de/remote-schule-flappy/README.md

 5) Click the message or open your browser `http://127.0.0.1:8080`

 You now have a local website you could run.
+Without any files you'll just see something like "Index of".
+That is correct for now.
+We going to fix this in the next steps! =)

 Happy coding & learning!